Introduction to the Shell and Command Line on Oracle Linux

 HISTSIZE=20

-5. Confirm that the command-line history for an open terminal window size is set to 20.
+6. Confirm the updated size of the command-line history for an open terminal window.

 echo $HISTSIZE